Cervical medial branch blocks are an effective way to treat chronic neck pain.

 Do not take any prescription pain medication until directed by your doctor.
 Taking prescription pain medication will make it hard to determine what has relieved pain—the cervical medial branch block or that medication.

 Generally, you can return to your normal activities the day following the procedure.
-Talk to your doctor about any specific cervical medial branch block recovery instructions before resuming vigorous exercise or activity.
+Talk to your Phoenix medial branch blocks provider about any specific cervical medial branch block recovery instructions before resuming vigorous exercise or activity.
 Most patients have a short recovery period, though.

 All medical procedures come with a certain level of risk.
 Cervical medial branch blocks side effects and risks are low, but it’s important to be aware of those that do exist.